-Here you should find book recommendations to help you understand the history and heterogeneous culture of Ukraine, Europe's second largest country.
+Here you'll find book recommendations to help you understand the history and heterogeneous culture of Ukraine, Europe's second-largest country.

 At the time of writing, discussion of Ukraine is dominated by the conflict with Russia.
 We asked Serhii Plokhy, an eminent Ukrainian historian at Harvard, to recommend five of the best books on Russia-Ukraine relations to help us understand the backdrop to the 2022 invasion.
 "The point is to finish unfinished business from 2014," he told us. "[Putin's] goal is either to make Ukraine pro-Russian or dismember it."

-A collection of the iconic speeches of President Volodymyr Zelensky, A Message From Ukraine will be published later this year.
+A collection of the speeches of President Volodymyr Zelensky, A Message From Ukraine was published in November 2022 to raise money for Ukraine.

 -